+In 2003, Rachel received an ARC Australian Research Fellowship and in 2010 she commenced an ARC Future Fellowship.
 In 2011, Rachel was ranked 21 in a Thomson Reuter produced register of the top 100 materials scientists in the world, based on work published in the 2000-2010 period.
-In 2003, Rachel took up an ARC Future Fellowship.

 Rachel’s personal research activities will be hosted by the School of Science.